nutmegitconsulting/warp-detector/README.md

 **3\.
 Run the One-Time Interactive Setup**

-This command will temporarily start the container to generate a unique TLS certificate.
-The certificate will be stored in a persistent Docker volume named warp-certs.
+* This command starts the container in interactive mode (-it) and automatically removes it when finished (--rm).
+Its only purpose is to create your certificate files and display the information you need.
+The -v warp-certs:/certs:z part creates a persistent volume named warp-certs where your new certificate will be safely stored.

 ```
 docker run \-it \--rm \-v warp-certs:/certs warp-detector-server setup
 ```
+* Follow the On-Screen Prompts:
+   * The script will prompt you to enter a **hostname** (the default is warp-detector.homelan.local).
+   * It will then generate the certificate and print a summary of the critical information.

-The script will prompt you for a hostname.
-After it runs, it will print a **SHA-256 Fingerprint**.
-Copy this value and save it for the next step.
+* Copy the Output: The script will display the SHA-256 Fingerprint.
+You will need this for the CloudFlare setup

 **4\.
-Start the Server**
+Start the Container**

-Run the container in detached mode to start the server in the background.
+Run the container in detached mode to start the container in the background.
 It will automatically restart unless manually stopped.

 ```
-docker run \-d \--restart unless-stopped \--name warp-detector \-p 4443:4443 \-v warp-certs:/certs \--init warp-detector-server
+docker run -d --restart unless-stopped --name warp-detector -p 0.0.0.0:4443:4443 -v warp-certs:/certs --init warp-detector-server
 ```

-**Note:** By default, the server listens on all network interfaces.
-To bind to a specific IP, replace the port mapping with \-p YOUR\_IP:4443:4443.
+**Note:** Note, this command serves the TLS certificate on every IP of the host machine.
+If you want to lock to a specific IP, replace 0.0.0.0 with the specific IP you are interested in using for this.
+If your host machine only ever has a single IP, you shouldn’t have to worry about this.

 ## **Configuration**